GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 1. Identify the file(s) to flash from [Releases](#Releases).

 2. If your Gaggiuino is not on your local network, connect to Gaggiuino AP.
+The password is the network name with a zero substituted for the "o" and the space removed.

   <img width="300" alt="image" src="https://github.com/user-attachments/assets/af24bb4e-1608-4b45-b78d-ccb7d15bec18">